 IAG’s team contributes into the design and execution of clinical trials.
-Specifically, in Parkinson’s disease (PD), we are supporting the considerable amount of effort dedicated to finding new effective therapeutic agents for patients, with several symptomatic and disease-modifying therapies currently being evaluated in clinical trials.
+Specifically, in Alzheimer’s Disease (AD), we are supporting the considerable amount of effort dedicated to finding new effective therapeutic agents for patients, with several symptomatic and disease-modifying therapies currently being evaluated in clinical trials.

 - Functional MRI measures blood oxygenation-level dependent (BOLD) signal, which is sensitive to localised changes in levels of blood oxygenation in brain regions that are activated.